MaelGarcia/central-frontend/CONTRIBUTING.md

 ### Bootstrap

-ODK Central Frontend uses Bootstrap 3.
+Conectados Frontend uses Bootstrap 3.

 Frontend's [global styles](/src/assets/scss/app.scss) override some of Bootstrap's, as do the styles of Frontend components that correspond to a Bootstrap component (for example, `Modal`).
 However, we tend to stick pretty closely to Bootstrap, and you should be able to use many of Bootstrap's examples with only small changes.
 If you are creating a new component that is similar to an existing Frontend component, you may find it useful to base the new component off the existing one.